thesircle/cq-policy/README.md

 Please follow completely and sequentially

-We take this system very seriously and any violations or cheating carelessness found can be punishable and mostly fined according to the nature of violation.
+We take this system very seriously.

 Employee monitoring
 -------------------